How do we know when we’re successful?

 If our self-worth is tied to what other people are capable of, we’ll always be miserable.

-If we’re looking to beat ourselves up, someone is more impressive.
-Natalie Portman graduated from fucking Harvard at the same time she was making Garden State, for chrissakes; we’re not going to top that.
+If we’re looking to beat ourselves up, someone is always more impressive.
+Natalie Portman graduated from Harvard at the same time she was making Garden State, for chrissakes; we’re not going to top that.

 Or, if we’re looking to comfort ourselves, we can always find someone doing worse.
 If all we’re looking for is someone to make us look good by comparison, Kanye’s latest meltdown8 is all we need.